Menu

 • Misrepresenting pertinent facts to insurance policy provisions relating to coverage issues

-• Failing to acknowledge and act reasonably promptly upon communications with respect to claims arising under insurance policies
+• Failing to acknowledge and act reasonably promptly upon communications concerning claims arising under insurance policies

 • Failing to adopt and implement reasonable standards for the prompt investigation of claims arising under insurance policies

-• Failing to properly settle claims where liability has become reasonably clear, under one portion of the policy, in order to influence settlements under other portions of the insurance policy
+• Failing to properly settle claims where liability has become reasonably clear, under one portion of the policy, to influence settlements under other portions of the insurance policy

-• Failing to promptly provide a reasonable explanation of the basis in the insurance policy in relation to the facts or applicable law for denial of a claim or for the offer and compromise settlement
+• Failing to promptly provide a reasonable explanation of the basis in the insurance policy concerning the facts or applicable law for the denial of a claim, or the offer and compromise settlement

 • Refusal to provide coverage for your claim